Elizabeth believed in fortune-telling. I didn’t.

 “Liz!”
 He jogged over to us.
 “Man, I almost didn’t recognize you.”

 “Yeah, we were sort of high school sweethearts, I guess you'd say.
 Thought love would conquer everything.”
-He turned back to Elizabeth and started smiling with his perfect white teeth again.
+He turned back to Elizabeth and smiled with his perfect white teeth again.
 I stuck my hand out.

 “Well, I'm Ben, Elizabeth's husband.
 We just got married today, actually.”
 He shook my hand, held it a little longer than was necessary.
 He was very tanned.

 “Damn, seems I’m a day too late,” Mark said.
 Elizabeth giggled.
 “Ben, you are one lucky man.”
 He glanced down at his watch and frowned.
 “I'd love to stick around, but I've got a flight to catch.
-We should catch up some time.”
+We should catch up sometime, Liz.”

 “Where do you live nowadays?”
 Elizabeth asked.
-I hoped the answer was Texas, California, China, something far.
+I hoped the answer was Texas, California, China, something far, but no such luck.

 “Charleston, South Carolina.”
 That made Elizabeth happy.
 Elizabeth being happy was supposed to make me happy.
 “You?”